Order of the Lily and the Eagle: Vision and aims

-The OLE’s vision is to establish Love and Reciprocity in Humanity.
+The OLE's vision is to establish Love and Reciprocity in Humanity.
 This, according to its founders’ doctrine, will be fulfilled by the accomplishment of its three aims, which, stated briefly, are:

 A. The personal instruction of each member so that he or she may develop a free and independent personality.

 This personality (in the sense of true self) is, according to its Founders, the sole means that allows the individual to defend himself against those influences and pressures from the (natural and social) environment which disturb, disorient and alienate him.
 This personality is the means by which the human being can see the world with his own clear perspective and, by perfecting it, can claim for himself but also for his fellows a rightful share in the true social regeneration.

 B. The practice of material, psychic and intellectual Solidarity (Charity) to all who are suffering.

 The practice of real and consummate solidarity enables the helpers to exercise their benevolent powers and the helped to regain their independence and dignity.

 C. The development and dissemination of a “Universal Code” of social organization, inspired by observing and studying Nature and its Laws.

 Through the moral regeneration of the individual, human society will come to seek and accept a natural, moral and logical organization, which will lead it to its eventual collective health, happiness and progress.

 Symbols and emblems

-The symbols of the Lily and the Eagle reveal and describe the OLE’s mission.
+The symbols of the Lily and the Eagle reveal and describe the OLE's mission.
 The Lily represents Love, Friendship and Solidarity, while the Double-headed Eagle represents Wisdom, Justice and Equity.

 Apart from the above Emblem, there are also other emblems or symbols which are used in different circumstances.
 The following symbol, for example, is a linear representation of the Lily and the Eagle.

 Teachings, regulations, and rituals

-The Teachings
+Teachings

-In addition to the heritage of the ancient Oriental Rosicrucian Tradition, the OLE’s initiation is based on the original teachings of its two founders.
+In addition to the heritage of the ancient Oriental Rosicrucian Tradition, the OLE's initiation is based on the original teachings of its two founders.
 Their teaching provides its members with principles and practices for the development of a free and independent personality so that, by applying these principles, they may become a healthy source of balance, happiness and progress for themselves and for their society.

-The Regulations
+Regulations

 To support collectiveness and promote reciprocity among its members, the Founders of the OLE drew up Statutes (23/10/1919) and Regulations according to which collective life is hierarchized, safeguarded and developed within the Order.

-The Rituals
+Rituals

-The Order’s internal activities are accompanied by simple rituals suited to each occasion.
+The Order's internal activities are accompanied by simple rituals suited to each occasion.
 Prayer, supplication, meditation, concentration, study and dialogue are the various means made use of in its activities.